Do you plan to start collecting customer feedback on your site or within your app?

-The simplest reason is because such online surveys can provide the data other analytics programs simply cannot.
+The simplest reason is that such online surveys can provide the data other analytics programs simply cannot.

 Google Analytics, although extremely powerful, cannot tap into the visitors’ minds, and collect insights about their impressions or ideas.
 Hell, in many cases, it lacks the ability to provide even some more advanced customer demographics.

 The situation is no different when you want to learn more about your product’s audience.